disbr007/dbtools/readme.md

 ### Set Up
 Create a copy of the `example_config.json` file and rename it to `config.json`.
-Replace the `global_user` and `global_password` with your own.
+Replace the `global_user` and `global_password` values with your own.
 Additional databases can be added following the same format.
 Database specific users and passwords can be specified within a given host's config, for example:
 ```json
 {
   "hosts":